GrowinScala/Flipper/reader/README.md

 * "remove" &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; - `{ "name" : "John Doe" }`

 This would return you a List of JSON objects in the form of Strings.
-Flipper also provides a more in-depth API in case you want a List of keywords and the values found for them instead of a JSON object which we will see next.
+Flipper also provides a more in-depth API in case you want a Map of keywords and the values found for them instead of a JSON object which we will see next.

-* #### Getting a List of keywords and all the values found for them ####
+* #### Getting a Map of keywords and all the values found for them ####

-In case you want to obtain a List Keywords with all the values found for that keyword, Flipper provides you with that possibility through **`getAllMatchedValues`**.
+In case you want to obtain a Map Keywords with all the values found for that keyword, Flipper provides you with that possibility through **`getAllMatchedValues`**.

 ### Scala